Audience menu for:

 Electricians usually start their work by reading blueprints—technical diagrams that show the locations of circuits, outlets, load centers, panel boards, and other equipment.
 After determining where all the wires and components will go, they install and connect the wires to circuit breakers, transformers, outlets, or other components and systems.

-Completers of this four-year program earn a journeyperson license from the Maryland Department of Labor, Licensing and Regulation.
+Students who successfully complete this four-year program earn a journey-person certificate from the Maryland Department of Labor, Licensing and Regulation.

 Total approximate cost per year is $1,600.
 Classroom-related instruction is at least 144 hours per year.
 On-the-Job Training is 2,000 hours per year.